futurice/clojure-workshop/materials/section-1/README.md

 A good way to try and solve the following koans would be to first try to find a viable solution with the help of the REPL and then in the source file.

-Some of the koans can be somewhat challenging. https://clojuredocs.org/ is a good source to find the most relevant and helpful functions to solve the koans.
+Some of the koans can be somewhat challenging. https://clojuredocs.org/ and the [Clojure Cheat Sheet](https://clojure.org/api/cheatsheet) are good sources to find the most relevant and helpful functions to solve the koans.

 If you're wondering how Clojure's STL functions work, the `doc` and `source` functions are a good way to peek at them